HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 ![](assets/install-and-deploy/image37.png)

 1. Modification of instance password is divided into two parts: modification of configDB instance password, and modification of Data Source instance password.
 2. You can modify user passwords one by one by clicking the \[Password Modification] button in the Action Bar or in batches by clicking \[clickOnce Modification of Password] button.
 3. Modification of user passwords in batches is divided and displayed by user roles, for example, if modifying the password of repl account in configDB instance, then the repl account passwords in all instances of configDB will be modified synchronously.
 So does the Data Source.
 4. For instances with replication relation, modification of one user password will cause modification of passwords of all instances with replication relation.
-For example, for Data Source instances with MGR relation (192.168.210.81:3311, 192.168.210.82:3311, 192.168.210.83:3311), if modifying the hotdb_root user password on 192.168.210.81:3311 instance to admin, the program will modify the hotdb_root user passwords of the other two instances to admin.
+For example, for Data Source instances with MGR relation (`192.168.210.81:3311`, `192.168.210.82:3311`, `192.168.210.83:3311`), if modifying the hotdb_root user password on `192.168.210.81:3311` instance to `admin`, the program will modify the `hotdb_root` user passwords of the other two instances to `admin`.
 5. After submitting password modification, the instance password modification page will make page loading, and please don't refresh the page or conduct other operations at this time.

 #### Single Component Deployment